Party for Socialism and Liberation: Political positions

-PSL is a Marxist-Leninist party.
-PSL's program and constitution simply identify PSL as Marxist, while PSL's other writings identify PSL as a Marxist-Leninist party in the Leninist party model.
+PSL is a Marxist–Leninist party.
+PSL's program and constitution simply identify PSL as Marxist, while PSL's other writings identify PSL as a Marxist–Leninist party in the Leninist party model.
 Other socialists, such as Green presidential candidate Howie Hawkins, label PSL as second campist.

 PSL describes its primary goal as the revolutionary overthrow of capitalism and the institution of socialism, stating that "humanity today has only two choices: an increasingly destructive capitalism, or socialism".
 PSL holds that the United States is "a dictatorship of the capitalist class" that cannot change "without a socialist revolution".

 Domestic affairs

-PSL's program demands nationalization of the largest 100 domestic corporations, prohibition on "exploitation of labor for private profit", guaranteed employment, "guaranteed living income", comprehensive social benefits, a 30-hour workweek, and public healthcare including childcare, universal public housing capped at 10% of income, abolition of private rental housing, expanded public transit, "ending all fossil fuel and nuclear energy use", and nationalization of the energy industry to create a national electricity grid based on renewable energy.
+PSL's supports nationalization of the largest 100 domestic corporations, free childcare for all, expanded public transit, social housing, prohibition on "exploitation of labor for private profit", guaranteed employment, a "guaranteed living income", comprehensive social benefits, a 30-hour workweek, and socialist economic planning.

 PSL supports a guaranteed right to abortion, equal pay regardless of gender, protection against gender-based or sexuality-based discrimination and violence, and national self-determination and reparations for African Americans and residents of US territories in Puerto Rico, Samoa, Guam, the Virgin Islands and Mariana Islands.
+The Brown Daily Herald described De la Cruz's platform as prioritizing the needs of Black Americans, women, LGBTQ+ people, and undocumented immigrants.
+In an interview with Arizona Luminaria, Karina Garcia called for amnesty and legalization for undocumented immigrants.